jupyterlab/jupyterlab/tutorial/extensions.md

 ## [Extensions](https://github.com/phosphorjs/phosphide/blob/master/src/core/extensionregistry.ts#L19)
 Extensions use the Application object and optionally other services to provide functionality to the application.
-- Extensions provided to the application are activated immediately.
+- Extensions provided to the application on startup are activated immediately.
-- Extensions are activated explicitly through the Application [instance](https://github.com/phosphorjs/phosphide/blob/master/src/core/application.ts#L71).
+- Extensions can also be activated explicitly at runtime through the Application [instance](https://github.com/phosphorjs/phosphide/blob/master/src/core/application.ts#L71).

 The default extensions in the application include:
 - Command palette - Adds the command palette widget to the sidebar.